 The allocation or designation of frequency bands under specified conditions in CEPT member countries is laid down by law, regulation or administrative action.
 ECC Decisions are required to deal with the carriage and use of equipment throughout Europe.
-The ECC also recognizes that for LPR devices to be introduced successfully throughout Europe, confidence must be given on the one hand to manufacturers to make the necessary investment in the new radiocommunications systems deployed on pan-European scale and on the other hand to users of existing services that their protection will be ensured.
-The harmonisation on a European basis would support the Directive 1999/5/EC of the European Parliament and of the Council of 9 March 1999 on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity.
+The ECC also recognises that for LPR devices to be introduced successfully throughout Europe, confidence must be given on the one hand to manufacturers to make the necessary investment in the new radiocommunications systems deployed on pan-European scale and on the other hand to users of existing services that their protection will be ensured.

+The harmonisation on a European basis supports the Radio Equipment Directive 2014/53/EU.